sthysel/vin1060plus/README.md

 * Allow the Graphics App (e.g. Gimp, Scribus, Pix, Inkscape etc. ) to make use of the "pressure sensitivity" measurement

 * Use its linear Z-axis "pressure sensitivity" measurements and map it to a non-linear function (maybe bezzier-curve) that simulates more natural pen strokes

-* Is there a way with [pyUSB transfer bytecode]() to the VINSA1060plus T501 microcontroller that can enable one to skip the `./10moons-probe` code execution ?!?!

 # Useful references